 I can't figure out how to do this exercise...but is the problem with me?

 You can see that the common thread in all these questions is that students feel lost.
-The question we see over and over again relates to just that: "Where should I go now?"
+The question we see over and over again is "Where should I go now?"

 It's as if you were sailing without having a clear route towards your destination!

 Here's where the mentor enters the equation.
-A mentor is someone with experience who can perpetually see where a student is and where they need to go.
+A mentor is someone with experience who understands where a student is and where they need to go.

 Throughout their learning experiences, students will inevitably hit obstacles.
-Mentors can figure out what's blocking a student and can explain to them how to get out of a rough patch.
+Mentors can figure out what's blocking a student and can explain how to get out of a rough patch.

 What's mentorship look like?